favium/favium/README.md

 I've started learning how to code thanks to the Odin Project on 1st June, 2024.

-🌱 I’m currently learning ...
+🌱 I’m currently learning JS foundations

 ⚡ Fun fact: I have no idea what I'm doing!